Vortex-Linux/website/README.md

 Any static assets, like images, can be placed in the `public/` directory.

+### GitHub Pages

+The website is built with Astro.js on GitHub Pages, a review will be required to make any changes to the website of contributions to ensure stability of the website and ensure there aren't any unecessary build minutes used.

 ## 👀 Want to learn more?

 Check out [Astro's documentation](https://docs.astro.build) or jump into Astro's [Discord server](https://astro.build/chat).